danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-your-macbook-setup.md

 If you don't want to start from scratch, I have a GitHub repo that you can fork and tweak to fit your needs.
 You can find it [here](https://github.com/danielsaidi/osx)

-This script gives you an extensive container into which you can add everything you need.
-Hopefully, it will save you a lot of time as well.
+This script is easy to configure.
+You can add and remove things as you see fit.
+Hopefully, it will save you a lot of time.

 All the best